SatisKia/flutter_clip/README.md

 # flutter_clip

-Calculator Language for Immediate Processing
+"Calculator Language for Immediate Processing"

+Provides a function to display images drawn by the CLIP engine as widgets.

+## Use this package as a library

 pubspec.yaml
 ```yml